mythaxis/mythaxis.github.io/content/issue-23/The Newest Profession.md

 > *Hi Danelle!*
 >
-> ​*So great to hear from you—and I couldn’t be more excited!
+> *So great to hear from you—and I couldn’t be more excited!
 When can I come in?*

 Before she’s finished her episode of *Fashion Fights,* she has an answer.